rwblokzijl/Msc-thesis-EuroToken/thesis.md

 acceptance does not exist, the block is meaningless and any validation will keep recursing the chain until a full checkpoint is found.

-#### Creation block
+#### Tokenisation block

-The creation is a special type of transfer that is done by a trusted exchange.
+The tokenisation is a special type of transfer that is done by a trusted exchange.
 This block is the only way in which new EuroToken are allowed to enter the system and will only be considered valid if it is made by a trusted party.
 The proposal is made by the exchange and the acceptance is made by a user.

-#### Destruction block
+#### De-tokenisation block

-The destruction is the opposite of a creation.
+The de-tokenisation is the opposite of a tokenisation.
 The proposal is made by a user and acts as a transfer to an exchange.
 The exchange then also creates an acceptance block.
-The creation and destruction blocks are used to convert between Euro and EuroTokens.
+The tokenisation and de-tokenisation blocks are used to convert between Euro and EuroTokens.

 ## Wallet